Gnwin/gmarx-mvk-Youtube-clone-/README.md

 ### Deployment

-It can be deployed any server.
+It can be deployed on any server.

 ## Authors